geekammo/learn-website-source/_posts/2014-06-11-creating-fonts-for-microview.md

     uView.print("Hello");

-Although MicroView's library includes 4 different types of font, these fonts might not suit every user's need.
+Although MicroView's library includes 4 different types of font, these fonts might not your needs.
 By following these steps you can make your own fonts and include them within the MicroView library:

 1. Convert fonts to bitmap.
 2. Generate font source file from bitmap.
 3. Add font source file to MicroView library.

 #Converting Fonts to Bitmap
-Once we understand how a character is being mapped to the MicroView's screen buffer, we can choose to manually draw the font we like to the screen buffer or we can use a converter to convert computer's font to bitmap and then convert the bitmap into `C char` definition used by the MicroView library.
+Once we understand how a character is being mapped to the MicroView's screen buffer, we can choose to either manually draw a font to the screen buffer or alternatively we can software to convert a computer's font to bitmap and then convert the bitmap into `C char` definition used by the MicroView library.

 We have had good results using [Codehead's Bitmap Font Generator](http://www.codehead.co.uk/cbfg) to convert a font into a bitmap.
 If you have had success in using other tools, please let us know and we'll update this article.